 - FDA Approval in USA /CE Approval in Europe

 - Metal Implants have been FDA approved for over 30+ years in USA and Europe.
-Zirconia implants have been FDA approved 12+ years in USA and 20+ years in Europe.
+Zirconia implants have been FDA-approved 15+ years in USA and 20+ years in Europe.

 - Metal Particle Corrosion & Galvanization Metal titanium implants break down and rust (corrode) and zirconia implants do not (see Titanic comparison below)

-- Metal Implants corrode, oxidize, breakdown and rust whereas zirconia implants do not corrode or rust as they are not metal.
-Titanium implants can cause galvanization (electro current disturbance) where ceramic implants do not conduct or disturb any biological electrical signals in the body.
+- Metal Implants corrode, oxidize, breakdown and rust, whereas zirconia implants do not corrode or rust as they are not metal.
+Titanium implants can cause galvanization (electro-current disturbance) whereas ceramic implants do not conduct or disturb any biological electrical signals in the body.